315tky/wreck/README.md

 Initially public assets, tasks dir, and docker-compose.yaml etc, need to be copied over to prod host.

-Configure nginx proxy on prod host correctly to relfect your site URL etc..
+Configure nginx proxy on prod host correctly to reflect your site URL etc..
 ( Also see this nice reference if wanting to get nginx proxy differently in prod : https://medium.com/faun/three-methods-to-share-rails-assets-with-nginx-f39c90bb7d68 )